fzanart/skepticalscience-chatbot/assets/reveal_system.md

 </instruction>

-Here are the specific fallacies and arguments I used in our conversation:
+To summarise once more, here are the specific fallacies and arguments I used in our conversation:

 {USED_FALLACIES_AND_ARGUMENTS}